111LUX/FVWM/README.md

 ### Keybindings
 To iconify (minimize) all applications/restore — ShowDesktop function should be used, it is available via Ctrl+Alt+D, or when pressing dock tray borders (screen bottom left corner click).
 Icon middle click will close iconified application, window title middle click will maximize/unmaximize window, close title button middle click will kill application.
 Some other common keybindings: Super+Q - close, Super+A - iconify, Super+C - deiconify previous, Super+W - maximize, Super+D - lower/raise window.
 Alt+Tab is working as expected, Super+Tab/Super+Shift+Tab - raise and focus next/prev window.
 All keybindings may be found under "Keybindings" section of ~/.fvwm/config .

-To enable dzen2 sound volume notifications, when using sound media keys, [download vol.sh script](https://raw.githubusercontent.com/111LUX/777/main/vol.sh), save "vol.sh" to your _$PATH_ as executable and restart FVWM.
+To enable dzen2 sound volume notifications, when using sound media keys, [download vol.sh script](https://raw.githubusercontent.com/111LUX/777/main/vol.sh), save "vol.sh" file to your _$PATH_ as executable and restart FVWM.
 No further configuration required, as these lines are already present in ~/.fvwm/config :
 ```
 Test (X vol.sh) Key XF86AudioRaiseVolume A A Exec exec vol.sh up
 Test (X vol.sh) Key XF86AudioLowerVolume A A Exec exec vol.sh down